-Central Park Hospital to Close on Fall in New York COVID-19 Cases
+Central Park Hospital to Close on Fall in New York Covid-19 Cases

 The hospital set up at the Javits Convention Center is expected to close next week.

-Cuomo announced on Saturday that 299 New Yorkers they died of coronavirus in the past 24 hours, a number barely higher than the 289 recorded the previous day.
+Cuomo announced Saturday that 299 New Yorkers died of coronavirus in the past 24 hours, a number just slightly higher than the 289 recorded the previous day.

 He added that hospitalizations and intubations continued to decline.